artemiy-228/Python-learning/sololearn/Python-Data-Structers/Python-Data-Structured.md

 * \n represents a new line
 * \t represents tab

-The backslash is also called the escape character
+Hint: The backslash is also called the escape character

 ## Accessing Strings